lucycandrew/MART341-WebDesign/Assignment11/README.md

-Required Techniques (Must Have):
+### Required Techniques (Must Have):

-Create a page with an external CSS style sheet
+- external CSS style sheet : I am continuting my Assignment10; How to make a Porper Cup of Tea, and continuting my style sheet.
-Add hover effects to enhance interactivity
+- Add hover effects to enhance interactivity : Add effect to navagation links to make it more clear that they are links.
-Use an external font that is self-hosted
+Use an external font that is self-hosted :
 Use an external font from a font library
 Select at Least Three Additional Techniques: